dpott197/Pokedex/README.md

 # pokedex-react-ts

+**Notes**

+Forgive commit history and UI design

 **Business Requirements**

 Please attempt to implement the following business requirements:

 - [x] Use the Pokemon API to make API requests for data https://pokeapi.co/docs/v2.
 - [x] Able to search for any Pokemon.
-- [ ] Able to see a history of what has been searched and revisit at anytime.
+- [x] Able to see a history of what has been searched and revisit at anytime.

 **Technical Requirements**